PSPDFKit/Xamarin-iOS/README.md

 You can find several sample projects in the `Examples` folder, including a catalog, Xamarin.Forms, and macOS example.

-## How to run the example projects
+## How to Run the Example Projects

 1. Complete **Step 2**.
 2. Open the `PSPDFKit.iOS.sln` solution in Visual Studio.